 Hunting Dog Stud Fees

 Trainers & Dog Training

 Bird Crazy Gun Dogs - Wisconsin English Springer Spaniel, Labrador Retriever Breeders

 Want to list your puppies for sale?
 Post a classified today!

 About Bird Crazy Gun Dogs

 Welcome to Bird Crazy Gun Dogs, we are located in Portage Wisconsin, one hour north of Madison.
 We are a full time, upland gun dog training facility.
-We specialize in young Retrievers, and Flushers.
+We specialize in young Retrievers, Flushers, and Pointers.

 We are breeders of black and yellow Labrador retrievers.
 We also are breeders of Field bred English Springer Spaniels.
 Our puppies come with a 30 month health guarantee, and a CVI (Certified Vet Inspection),Outstanding pedigrees, well socialized, smart ,good looking, hard charging hunters that will be calm faithful family companions.

 Please feel free to visit our web site, Bird Crazy Gun Dogs.com